 The United Nations (UN) declared 2011 to be the International Year of Forests, along with the International Year of Chemistry and the International Year for People of African Descent.

-The International Year of Forests hopes to increase public awareness of forests’ important ecological, economical and social functions.
-There will be many organized activities that will celebrate the Year and provide educational information on how people can promote sustainable forest management.
+The International Year of Forests focused on increasing public awareness of forests’ important ecological, economical and social functions.
+Organized activities were held throughout the year to celebrate the Year and provide educational information on how people can promote sustainable forest management.

-Many international, regional, and civil society organizations will have national committees to coordinate various events in countries such as (but not exclusive to) the United Kingdom, Norway, Italy, Indonesia, Kenya, and the United States.
-These events include conferences, workshops, expositions, as well as educational activities.
+Many international, regional, and civil society organizations had national committees to coordinate various events in countries such as (but not exclusive to) the United Kingdom, Norway, Italy, Indonesia, Kenya, and the United States.
+These events included conferences, workshops, expositions, as well as educational activities.

-The United Nations Forum on Forests (UNFF) will take charge of the tasks of handling the implementation of the International Year of Forests.
-UNFF plans to strengthen their working relationships with different organizations working towards sustainable forest management, as well as on forest-related issues within the United Nations system, such as the Food and Agriculture Organization (FAO).
+The United Nations Forum on Forests (UNFF) handled the implementation of the International Year of Forests.
+UNFF planned to strengthen their working relationships with different organizations working towards sustainable forest management, as well as on forest-related issues within the United Nations system, such as the Food and Agriculture Organization (FAO).

 Forests play an important role in the ongoing global sustainable development.
 The World Bank estimates that forests provide habitats to about two-thirds of all species on earth, and that more than 1.6 billion people depend on forests for their livelihoods.
 The forest product industry is a source of economic growth and employment, with global forest products traded internationally in the order of $270 billion.

 Every year about 130,000km² of the world's forests are lost due to deforestation, according to the UN’s FAO.
 The most common reasons for the loss of forested areas is due to the conversion of forests to agricultural land, unsustainable harvesting of timber, unsound land management practices, and creation of human settlements.